hirenshah7390/ShutterflyLTV/README.md

 •	Image:- class for image.

-•	countLTV:- Contains methods for continuation calculation of LTV and maintaining in memory storage.
+•	countLTV:- Contains methods for continuos calculation of average LTV for each sutomer and save top 10 with highest LTV.
+It does also maintains in memory storage.

 Dates: